Elie-Yen/demo_project/README.md

 ## Hello!
 Welcome to my demo projects :)
-Most of the projects here are written in Python 3.
+The projects are written in Python 3 (mainly) and C#.

-These projects includes:
+Visit [my github website](https://elie-yen.github.io/) to see an overview of all projects.
+For detail introduce and resource code, please clip into each file-path above.

+---

+### Catalog
 * Game:
   * tic-tac game
   * Sudoku (solver)
   * Conway's game of life

 * Tutorial:
-  * Design single linked list by Python
+  * Design single linked list by Python (jupyter note)

-* Assignments of online courses:
+* Math and other:
   * arithmetic formatter
   * time calculator (without using built-in *date* )
   * budget app
-  * polygon area calculator
   * probability calculator

-* Other:
+  * area calculator (C#)
   * password generator
+  * christmas tree builder